KyleKing/recipes/content/brkfst/breakfast_burrito.md

 end

 1. On medium heat, cook the eggs, cumin, and pepper
+2. In parallel, cook the tortilla in a large flat pan
+3. Options:
-2. Microwave the chunky salsa and black beans
+4. microwave chunky salsa and black beans
-3. Serve with toast or in a tortilla end
+5. Sauté sausage and cook onion and melt cheese with the egg end